CSPI-QE/ocp-ci-docs/docs/OCP_CI_Tutorials/Cluster_Cleanup/Manual_Cluster_Cleanup_Guide.md

 Sometimes, a scenario can fail before a cluster is fully deprovisioned leaving stale resources in a cloud-provider (at the time of writing this, we only use AWS).
 If that occurs, the Interop team is responsible for cleaning up that cluster in the cloud-provider account to avoid any unwanted cost.
 This document serves as a guide on how to manually clean up a cluster in the cloud-provider platforms we use.

 ## AWS

+### Prerequisites

+In order to perform manual cleanup and be able to delete resources in the cloud-provider account, users must belong to the watchers group, which subscribes to the EC2-delete policy and necessary permissions.

 ### General cleanup dos and don'ts